What looks like a birthmark could be a sign of a rare condition in children

 “Sam is a ball of energy but he is also the happiest, kindest third child that I know,” said his father, Shahan Mohideen.
 “He loves his family.
 He loves being in the thick of it.
 He is fearless, and he is just fun.”

-Dr. Robert Listernick, an academic general pediatrician with Lurie Children’s Hospital, said the first sign of the condition is typically a birthmark.
+Dr. Robert Listernick, an academic general pediatrician with Lurie Children’s Hospital in Chicago, said the first sign of the condition is typically a birthmark.

 “In young children, usually the presenting sign is birthmarks that we call ‘café au lait’ spots, coffee with milk,” Listernick said.
 “We call them birthmarks, but they are often not present at birth but develop in the first several years of life.”